MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

     :::image type="content" source="media/one-click-ingestion-new-table/table-mapping.png" alt-text="Table mapping name One Click Ingestion":::

-## Copy and paste queries
+## Copy and paste queries TODO: RENAME THIS SECTION

 1. Above the **Editor** pane, select the **v** button to open the editor.
-In the editor, you can view and copy the automatic queries generated from your inputs.
+In the editor, you can view and copy the automatic commands generated from your inputs.

 1. In the table:
     * Double-click the new column name to edit.